j9t/obsohtml/README.md

 [![npm version](https://img.shields.io/npm/v/obsohtml.svg)](https://www.npmjs.com/package/obsohtml) [![Build status](https://github.com/j9t/obsohtml/workflows/Tests/badge.svg)](https://github.com/j9t/obsohtml/actions) [![Socket](https://badge.socket.dev/npm/package/obsohtml)](https://socket.dev/npm/package/obsohtml)

-ObsoHTML is a Node.js script designed to scan HTML, PHP, Nunjucks, Twig, JavaScript, and TypeScript files for obsolete or proprietary HTML attributes and elements.
-It helps you identify and update deprecated HTML code to be more sure to use web standards.
+ObsoHTML is a Node.js script designed to scan HTML, PHP, Nunjucks, Twig, JavaScript, and TypeScript files for obsolete and proprietary HTML elements and attributes.
+It helps you identify and update deprecated HTML code to be sure to use web standards.

-ObsoHTML has inherent limitations and may not find all obsolete attributes and elements.
+ObsoHTML has inherent limitations and may not find all obsolete elements and attributes.
 If you run into a problem, please [file an issue](https://github.com/j9t/obsohtml/issues).

 ## Usage